Reaperpy/Reaperpy-Calculator/README.md

 * Division
 * Subtraction
 * Exponents
-* Operations can be done in more than two numbers (terminal only)
+* Operations can be done in more than two numbers
 * History (terminal only)
 * Random (terminal only)
-* Integer and floating point inputs (only integer inputs in GUI)
+* Integer and floating point inputs